 We do not argue about whether property is greedy or not, if masters are good or bad, if the State is paternal or despotic, if laws are just or unjust, if courts are fair or unfair, if the police are merciful or brutal.
 When we talk about property, State, masters, government, laws, courts and police, we say only that we don't want any of them.
 And we pursue with passion, patience and faith, a society incompatible with these monstrosities.
-And meanwhile, with all the means we can muster, we contest and oppose their arbitrary and atrocious functions, quite often sacrificing our freedom, our well-being, even our loved ones for many
+And meanwhile, with all the means we can muster, we contest and oppose their arbitrary and atrocious functions, quite often sacrificing our freedom, our well-being, even stretching to reach it, we have extinguished any flame that might nourish it.
+And now we pay with humiliation and bruises.